Local Authority Designated Officer (LADO)

-If you need to speak to the LADO Service regarding an allegation against a member of staff please contact the LADO Service or complete the a referral form.
+If you need to speak to the LADO service regarding an allegation against a member of staff please contact the LADO service or complete a referral form.
 Your details will be taken and passed to the LADO on duty.
 The same LADO will support you through the process until the matter has been resolved.

 Telephone:03000 41 08 88

 If a call is urgent i.e a child is in immediate danger and requires safeguarding, call 03000 41 11 11.

 If a call is urgent and outside of office hours call 03000 41 91 91.

 The LADO feedback form is for practitioners and parents/carers who use the LADO Service and wish to provide feedback.